 If you’re heading on a trek to Everest Base Camp, the Annapurna Circuit or even to climb a trekking peak like Island Peak, then a massive part of your preparation and build up to the trip is to purchase some new equipment.
 When you step into an outdoor clothing shop and start to feel like an excited child walking into a sweet shop, it’s good to know what to look out for before you end up spending your life savings on its entire contents.
 Depending on what equipment you currently own, this might mean that you only need to allocate a small budget to get the equipment you need.
 However, even the best-laid plans can be quickly overlooked when you see a shiny new RAB down jacket that makes you look like a mountaineering rock star.
 So with that in mind, I’ve noted what equipment you will need, to give you some idea of how much of your hard earned cash you will need to part with before arriving in Nepal.

-We have recently partnered up with UK outdoor adventure equipment store Likeys and below are a few recommendations we have chosen from their online store.
-I HIGHLY recommend you check them out!
+We have recently partnered up with UK outdoor adventure equipment experts Cotswold Outdoor and below are a few recommendations that we have looked at.

-Waterproof jacket – £30-£250.
 Why a waterproof jacket for high altitude I hear you say?
-Well, in Pre-Monsoon May and post-Monsoon September it does sometimes rain.
+Well, in Pre-Monsoon May and Post-Monsoon September it does sometimes rain.
 Personally, I do a lot of my walking in the UK with my trusted waterproof jacket and I also wear it whilst trekking at high altitude.
 The Gortex material enables wicking of moisture when I sweat so it keeps me comfortable even when under heavy exertion.
 One jacket we like is the Montane Minimus jacket, a great value jacket.